ADD-SP/ngx_waf/docs/advance/priority.md

 # Rule Priority

-There are many inspection items in this module, so it is important to specify the inspection priority of each inspection item to avoid illogical inspection results.
+There are many inspection process in this module, so it is important to specify the inspection priority of each inspection process to avoid illogical inspection results.

 The following is a list of all the tests in order of priority, from top to bottom.